Apps

 Provide Visual Supports

 Visual supports play an essential role in teaching mathematical concepts to students with Dyscalculia.
 They provide a graphical way to represent abstract mathematical ideas, making them easier to understand and remember.
-Among the most effective visual supports are charts and diagrams, graphic organizers, and step-by-step guides.
+Among the most effective visual supports are charts and diagrams, graphic organisers, and step-by-step guides.

 1. Charts and Diagrams: Charts and diagrams offer a concrete, visual representation of mathematical concepts, making them more accessible to students.
 Pie charts, bar graphs, or line graphs can represent statistical data in an easily digestible way, helping students with dyscalculia understand the relationships and patterns within the data.